harsh-env/Greenhouse_Gases_ETL/README.md

 CH4, N2O and other gases like HCF etc. are a by-product of agriculture & Farming and are not directly related to burning of fossil fuels.

-Our datasets focus on comparing different types of greenhouse gases in order to compare them to Co2.
+Our datasets focus on comparing different types of greenhouse gases in order to compare them to CO2 obtained from burning fossil fuels.
 Two datasets from 1990 to 2019 are used to identify and display the specific sources of emissions within agriculture and farming.
 A third dataset displays global oil and gas demand which will be used to vaguely show the emission of CO2 that could be used for comparison purposes.
 Our analysis will compare GHG emissions in different countries, identify total emissions per year, and identify which gases are most prevalent.

 # Extract
 ## Data Source